Sequential Subspace Noise Injection Prevents Accuracy Collapse in Certified Unlearning: Theoretical bounds on via argument stability

 The key quantity in our certificates is the discrepancy $\Delta(\rho)$ between the full retrain and the retraining-from-scratch.
-While obtaining a tight bound on $\Delta(\rho)$ for \emph{arbitrary} deep models is challenging, this question is well-studied in the literature on \emph{argument stability} (also known as parameter stability).
+While obtaining a tight bound on $\Delta(\rho)$ for modern deep models in full generality is challenging, this question is well-studied in the literature on \emph{argument stability} (also known as parameter stability).
 Below we summarize regimes where such bounds are known or can be derived under standard assumptions.